 4. Call to action: limited depth of due diligence measures

 Our analysis of the modern slavery statements by businesses in the food and beverage sector shows that there is still a long way to go for most businesses which failed to meet the Act’s requirements.
 Addressing such a complex problem as the risk of modern slavery in a global economy is not easy and there is certainly no size fits all solution.
 In order for businesses to move forward with their statements and to fully address their exposure to risk, and to genuinely address modern slavery, it is essential they first address these highlighted pitfalls.
-This year, businesses may be able to get away with little commitment, but this will change as stakeholders and customers’ expectations increase.
+In recent years, businesses may have been able to get away with little commitment, but this is changing, as stakeholders and customers’ expectations increase.

 Visit here to know more about how we can support you with your human rights due diligence.